yingweiwo

 Toxicity Summary

-IDENTIFICATION AND USE: White amorphous, or crystaline powder.
-It is odorless and tasteless.
-It is practically insoluble in alcohol, and acetic acid, and soluble in dilute hydrochloric acid, and nitric acid.
+Identification and Uses: White amorphous or crystalline powder.
+Odorless and tasteless.
+Practically insoluble in alcohol and acetic acid, soluble in dilute hydrochloric acid and nitric acid.
 Slightly soluble in water.
-It is used in the manufacture of fertilizers, phosphate compounds, manufacture of milk glass, polishing and dental powders, porcelains, pottery, enameling; clarifying sugar syrups; in animal feeds; as noncaking agent; in textile industry.
-It is used as a stabilizer in plastics; in meat tenderizers; in food as a buffer and used in medical applications as a calcium replenisher.
-It veterinary medicine it is used as a dietary supplement and an antacid.
-It is used in the manufacture of luminescent materials.
-HUMAN EXPOSURE AND TOXICITY: Tricalcium phosphate is not irritating and toxic doses by ingestion would have to be more than 2 g/kg.
-Skin sensitization is unusual.
-Aspiration or inhalation could cause chemical pneumonitis.
-Implantation of material will cause foreign body reaction.
-Tricalcium phosphate is contraindicated in treatment of hypocalcemia with hyperphosphatemia which may occur in hypoparathyroidism and renal failure.
-ANIMAL STUDIES: Tricalcium phosphate exhibited no teratogenic effect in developing chicken embryos.
+Used in the manufacture of fertilizers, phosphate compounds, emulsion glass, polishing powder and dental powder, porcelain, pottery, enamel; clarifying syrups; used as animal feed; used as an anti-caking agent; used in the textile industry.
+Used as a plastic stabilizer; used as a meat tenderizer; used as a food buffer; used as a calcium supplement in the medical field.
+In veterinary medicine, it is used as a dietary supplement and antacid.
+Used in the manufacture of luminescent materials.
+Human Exposure and Toxicity: Tricalcium phosphate is non-irritating; the toxic dose exceeds 2 g/kg.
+Skin sensitization is rare.
+Inhalation or aspiration may cause chemical pneumonia.
+Implantation of this substance may cause a foreign body reaction.
+Tricalcium phosphate is contraindicated for the treatment of hypocalcemia with hyperphosphatemia, which may occur in hypoparathyroidism and renal failure.
+Animal Studies: Tricalcium phosphate has no teratogenic effect on developing chicken embryos.

 Additional Infomation

-Calcium phosphate is typically available as an over the counter supplement, antacid, or as an added ingredient in some toothpastes.
+Calcium phosphate is commonly sold as an over-the-counter health supplement, antacid, or an additive in some toothpastes.

-Calcium Phosphate is the calcium salt of phosphoric acid with widely used applications.
-This agent can be used as a countermeasure for exposure to strontium and radium radionuclides.
-Upon oral uptake, calcium phosphate competes for and blocks the absorption of radium (Ra-226) and strontium (Sr-90) in the gastrointestinal (GI) tract.
+Calcium phosphate is the calcium salt of phosphoric acid and has a wide range of uses.
+It can be used to counteract exposure to the radioactive isotopes strontium and radium.
+When taken orally, calcium phosphate competes with radium (Ra-226) and strontium (Sr-90), thus hindering their absorption in the gastrointestinal tract.

-For use as an over the counter calcium and phosphate supplement, antacid, or a source of calcium and phosphate in toothpaste.
+Used as an over-the-counter calcium and phosphorus supplement, antacid, or source of calcium and phosphorus in toothpaste.

 FDA Label